kaelad02/adv-reminder/README.md

 [Midi QOL](https://foundryvtt.com/packages/midi-qol) This module works with Midi QOL, however there is a lot of crossover.
 Both modules can handle the advantage/disadvantage/critical flags, so you don't need this module for that.
 If you want the CSS change and messages feature, then it works with the following notes:

 - This module will not process the advantage/disadvantage/critical flags if Midi QOL is active, since it will process them already
-- Does not show messages if Midi QOL is configured to fast forward rolls
+- Does not show messages if Midi QOL is configured to fast forward rolls since there is no dialog to show them

 [Faster Rolling by Default DnD5e](https://foundryvtt.com/packages/faster-rolling-by-default-5e) This moodule works with Faster Rolling by Default.
 If the dialog is shown, it will show any messages and have the default button set correctly.

 [Roll Groups](https://foundryvtt.com/packages/rollgroups) This module works with Roll Groups.

-[Ready Set Roll for D&D5e](https://foundryvtt.com/packages/ready-set-roll-5e) This module works with Ready Set Roll but does nothing when quick rolls are enabled.
-Since quick rolls fast forward, skipping the dialog, this module does nothing.
-However, if you have quick rolls disabled for certain rolls then it will work, processing advantage/disadvantage/critical defaults and showing messages.
+[Ready Set Roll for D&D5e](https://foundryvtt.com/packages/ready-set-roll-5e) This module works with Ready Set Roll with the following notes:

+- This module will apply advantage/disadvantage on checks even if RSR is configured for quick rolls.
+This is skipped if you hold down one of the roll modifier keys to manually apply advantage/disadvantage (similar to core behavior).
+- This module doesn't check for critical on damage rolls, yet.
+With it enabled it causes a bug so that check is disabled for now.
+- Does not show messages if RSR is configured for quick rolls since there is no dialog to show them.